19hours/sg-statutes/Acts/Estate Duty Act.md

 10%

-[10/80; 14/84]

 FIFTH SCHEDULE

-Section 5(e)
+Section 5 (e)

-Rates of Estate Duty in the Case of Persons Dying on or After 28TH February 1996
+Rates of Estate Duty in the Case of

+Persons Dying on or After

+28TH February 1996

 Principal value of the estate